bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/01-babel-loader.md

 ???

-There are two common ways loaders consume options.
-As a key on the webpack options object and as a query parameters in the require request.
-Its up to each loader how to consume options from these two providers.
-Often the webpack options key provides defaults and the query params provider per require overrides.
-Query parameters specified in webpack options can be added to in specific requires.
+There are two common ways to set the options for loaders.
+Most loaders look for a key on the webpack options object as well as query parameters in the "require request".
+It is up to each loader how to consume options from these two providers.
+You will usually define the default options on the webpack condig, and only use the query parameters for overrides.

 ---